A Notre Dame freshman says she loved her middle school experience at Notre Dame Marist. Here she discusses both middle and high school at NDPMA.

 Housey noted that art — both visual and performing — was a big fave for her throughout her years in the middle division.

-"I am excited to be able to take my knowledge from the visual art classes in the middle school to my high school art classes," she said.
+"I was excited to be able to take my knowledge from the visual art classes in the middle school to my high school art classes," she said.
 "One of the other things that I really love is acting, so I loved being in all three middle division plays."

 Meredith Scott, who is a teacher and director of the NDPMA theatre program, said Housey is a natural on stage.